torvalds/linux/Documentation/power/pci.rst

 interface for putting the bus the device is on into a state in which Vcc is removed from all devices on the bus.

-PCI bus power management, however, is not supported by the Linux kernel at the time of this writing and therefore it is not covered by this document.
+PCI bus power management, however, is not supported by the GNU/Linux kernel at the time of this writing and therefore it is not covered by this document.

 Note that every PCI device can be in the full-power state (D0) or in D3cold,